EddieBauer1/AO3_Tag_Data_Dive/README.md

 Once download is completed, enter `cd AO3_Tag_Data_Dive` to enter the project directory.

-Install the necessary dependencies with `pip install -r requirements.txt`.
+Install the necessary dependencies with `pip install . --prefer-binary`.

 ## Starting Up
 To run the project, enter: